-We thank Cloudera and Facebook for sharing the traces and Yanpei Chen for releasing SWIM.
-We thank the members and companies of the PDL Consortium (including Actifio, APC, EMC, Facebook, Fusion-io, Google, HP Labs, Hitachi, Huawei, Intel, Microsoft Research, NEC Labs, NetApp, Oracle, Samsung, Seagate, Symantec, and Western Digital) for their interest, insights, feedback, and support.
+Acknowledgements: We thank Cloudera and Facebook for sharing the traces and Yanpei Chen for releasing SWIM.
+We thank the members and companies of the PDL Consortium (including Actifio, APC, EMC, Facebook, Fusion-io, Google, HP Labs, Hitachi, Huawei, Intel, Microsoft Research, NEC Labs, NetApp, Oracle, Panasas, Samsung, Seagate, Symantec, VMWare, and Western Digital) for their interest, insights, feedback, and support.
+This research was sponsored in part by Intel as part of the Intel Science and Technology Center for Cloud Computing (ISTC-CC).
+Experiments were enabled by generous hardware donations from Intel, NetApp, and APC.